kjarjoura/INDE577/Supervised Learning/Ensemble Methods/README.md

 ## Implementation in scikit-learn

 In this repository, we utilize the `RandomForestClassifier` and `BaggingClassifier` classes from the scikit-learn library to implement Random Forests and Bagging, respectively.
 These classes provide efficient implementations of ensemble methods for classification tasks.
-By leveraging scikit-learn's functionalities, we can easily construct, train, and evaluate ensemble models using various hyperparameters and splitting criteria, such as Gini impurity or entropy.
+By leveraging scikit-learn's functionalities, we can easily construct, train, and evaluate ensemble models using various hyperparameters and splitting criteria.
 Additionally, scikit-learn offers tools for fine-tuning hyperparameters and optimizing model performance, making it a valuable resource for ensemble learning tasks.